WavyWare/blob-anticheat/README.md

 npm run start
 ```
-If you want you can adjust testing values such as number of flips or amount, blobs in test or percent of cheater by editing `src/test.ts`.
+If you want you can adjust testing values such as number of flips, amount of blobs in test or percent of cheater by editing `src/test.ts`.
 For example, you can edit this using Neovim:
 ```shell
 nvim src/test.ts # ":wq" to save and close
 ```